The College and the University offer a wide range of counselling services for any situation.

 - A document detailing the student complaints procedure, should you need to escalate matters

 - A document for handling reports of physical misconduct, sexual misconduct or abusive behaviour raised by students about other students.

-The Welfare Tutors are available to listen and to offer help with any problems or difficulties that are not of a purely academic or administrative kind.
+The Welfare Tutors are available to listen and to offer help with any problems that are not purely academic or administrative.
 Undergraduates and postgraduates are welcome to contact any of them.
-Every day in term time there is a Welfare Tutors on duty who can be contacted whatever the hour, in case of an emergency or urgent problem, via the Porters’ Lodge (339339).
+Every day in term time there is a Welfare Tutor on duty who can be contacted whatever the hour in case of an emergency or urgent problem via the Porters’ Lodge (339339).
 Out of term please contact either the Porters’ Lodge or the Tutorial Department (N Staircase – 339468).